-When Do You Need a Permit for Your Garage Project?
+When Do You Need a Permit to Remodel a Garage?

-When I started my garage renovation, a building permit was the last thing on my mind.
+When I started my garage renovation, getting a building permit was the last thing on my mind.

 The answers are harder to find than you’d expect.